tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 So, why do we have to check whether the `Identifier`'s parent is not a `console.log` `MemberExpression`?
 Why don't we just compare whether the current `Identifier.name === 'console' || Identifier.name === 'log'`?

-You can do that, except that it will not reverse the variable name, if it is named `console` or `log`:
+You can do that, except that it will not reverse the variable name if it is named `console` or `log`:

 ```js
 const log = 1;